schleifenkauz/kotlin-robot/README.md

 # Kotlin-Robot - DSL based kotlin code generation
 Kotlin-Robot helps you with generating new Kotlin files programmatically, for example in annotation processors.
+There is a complete rewrite of this library named [https://github.com/NKb03/krobot](krobot), which you are advised to use instead of this one.

 ## Using Kotlin-Robot
 ### Gradle